ciccio42/ciccio42.github.io/content/_index.md

       text: |-
         My research focuses on the design and development of **deep learning–based architectures** for robotic manipulators, especially anthropomorphic robots.
 I develop data-driven control systems that enable robots to **learn complex tasks from video demonstrations or natural-language instructions**, leveraging Vision-Language-Action models to make robotic behavior more adaptive, intelligent, and capable of autonomously performing complex manipulation tasks.

-        I also collaborate with prof. Vincenzo Carletti, on a wide range of research topics, including **Anomaly Detection in IoT network traffic**, where I analyze the use of **Graph Neural Networks (GNNs)** to detect malicious behaviors, and on the **Graph Matching Problem**, where I am developing a **GPU-accelerated algorithm** to tackle this well-known NP-hard problem.
+        I also collaborate with Prof. *Vincenzo Carletti*, on a wide range of research topics, including **Anomaly Detection in IoT network traffic**, where I analyze the use of **Graph Neural Networks (GNNs)** to detect malicious behaviors, and on the **Graph Matching Problem**, where I am developing a **GPU-accelerated algorithm** to tackle this well-known NP-hard problem.

         Please reach out to collaborate 😃
     design: